Conference Tracks

 The Test Development and Psychometrics track highlights best practices and innovations in test development and psychometrics.
 From job analysis to item and exam development through standard setting and ongoing exam maintenance, this track focuses on lessons learned from tried-and-true methodologies and emerging approaches to test development and psychometrics.

-Examples of topics in the Test Development and Psychometrics track include:
+Examples of topics include:

 - Identifying and developing effective types of assessments for individual credentialing programs